 Selling, general and administrative expenses ("SG&A") are comprised of wages and benefits, office and administrative, professional fees, business development, and selling expenses.
-SG&A expenses were \$12.9 million during the second quarter of 2022, in line with the previous quarter and \$1.8 million greater than the second quarter of 2021 primarily due to the inclusion of Auxly Leamington in 2022.
-Year-to-date expenditures of \$25.6 million in 2022 are \$5.5 million greater than the same period in 2021 primarily due to the addition of Auxly Leamington and expenditures associated with increased revenues.
+SG&A expenses were \$11.6 million during the third quarter of 2022, in line with the same period in 2021 and \$1.3 million lower than the previous quarter of 2022.
+Year-to-date expenditures of \$37.1 million in 2022 are \$5.5 million greater than the same period in 2021 primarily due to the addition of Auxly Leamington and expenditures associated with increased revenues.

-Wages and benefits were \$5.1 million during the second quarter of 2022, approximately \$0.4 million higher than the same period of 2021, primarily due to the addition of Auxly Leamington partially offset by reductions associated with the Auxly Annapolis and Auxly Annapolis OG closures.
-Year-to-date expenditures of \$10.7 million were higher than those of \$8.9 million during the same period of 2021.
-The increases relate to the inclusion of Auxly Leamington and workforce additions to support dried flower and pre-roll sales, partially offset by cost reductions from the closure of the Auxly Annapolis and Auxly Annapolis OG facilities.
+Wages and benefits were \$4.8 million during the third quarter of 2022, approximately \$0.8 million higher than the same period of 2021, primarily due to the addition of Auxly Learnington and lower overhead absorption, partially offset by reductions associated with the Auxly Annapolis and Auxly

-2 Gross Profit Margin and Cost of Finished Cannabis Inventory Sold Margin are supplemental financial measures - See "Non-GAAP Measures" in this MD&A.
+&lt;sup>2 Gross Profit Margin and Cost of Finished Cannabis Inventory Sold Margin are supplemental financial measures - See "Non-GAAP Measures" in this MD&A.